alexwlchan/til/src/_posts/2021/2021-12-27-calliope-syndrome.md

 ---
+layout: post
+title: Calley-ope (calliope) Syndrome is pronouncing a word wrong because you’ve only ever read it on the page
 date: 2021-12-27 08:45:38 +0000
+tags:
+  - interesting-words
 ---
 This is a phrase that goes around the Internet every once in a while, but there's no definitive reference page for it.